m2ozgun/niftygateway-scraper/README.md

 # Asynchronous Nifty Gateway Scraper
 A Python based asynchronous Nifty Gateway scraper for receiving nifty stats.

 Runs under 40 seconds (1805 nifties as of Mar 6, 2021) and scrapes all the stats in Nifty Gateway.
-You can use it to build your own NFT Monitor.
 You can find the example output in nifties_prices.csv
 The script also scrapes the cheapest prices for NFTs in secondary markets.

 Scrapes the features: